coffeelipe/my-flutter-code-lab/README.md

-# my-flutter-code-lab
+# my-flutter-codelab
-My first flutter app based on google's codelab
+My first flutter app based on google's codelab and the dart documentation